Peak oil: Predictions

 By observing past discoveries and production levels, and predicting future discovery trends, the geoscientist M. King Hubbert used statistical modelling in 1956 to predict that United States oil production would peak between 1965 and 1971.
 While this prediction held for many decades, more recently as of 2018 daily oil production in the United States had finally exceeded its previous peak in 1970.
 Hubbert used a semi-logistical curved model (sometimes incorrectly compared to a normal distribution).
 He assumed the production rate of a limited resource would follow a roughly symmetrical distribution.
 Depending on the limits of exploitability and market pressures, the rise or decline of resource production over time might be sharper or more stable, appear more linear or curved.
 That model and its variants are now called Hubbert peak theory; they have been used to describe and predict the peak and decline of production from regions, countries, and multinational areas.
 The same theory has also been applied to other limited-resource production.

-A comprehensive 2009 study of oil depletion by the UK Energy Research Centre noted:
+The UK Energy Research Centre noted in 2009:

 Few analysts now adhere to a symmetrical bell-shaped production curve.
 This is correct, as there is no natural physical reason why the production of a resource should follow such a curve and little empirical evidence that it does.